Skip to Main Content

 CROWN Act

-The Creating a Respectful and Open World for Natural Hair Act (CROWN Act) prohibits an employer, labor union, or employment agency from adopting or enforcing a dress or grooming policy that discriminates against a hair texture or protective hairstyle commonly or historically associated with race.
+The Creating a Respectful and Open World for Natural Hair Act (CROWN Act) prohibits an employer, labor union, or employment agency from adopting or enforcing a dress or grooming policy that discriminates against hair texture or protective hairstyles commonly or historically associated with race.
+Tex.
+Lab.
+Code § 21.1095.
 The CROWN Act further amends the Labor Code by defining "discrimination because of race or on the basis of race" to include discrimination because of or on the basis of an employee's hair texture or protective hairstyle commonly or historically associated with race.
-For the purposes of the CROWN Act, a "protective hairstyle" includes braids, locks, and twists.
+For the purposes of the CROWN Act, a "protective hairstyle" includes braids, locs, and twists.

 Emergency Evacuation Employment Discrimination

 Texas law prohibits all employers from discharging or discriminating against an employee who leaves work to participate in a general public evacuation ordered under an emergency evacuation order.
-(Tex.
-Labor Code § 22.002).
+Tex.
+Lab.
+Code § 22.002.
 This law covers all employees except emergency services personnel (if the employer provides them with adequate emergency shelter) and any person necessary to provide for the safety and well-being of the general public (including any person needed to restore vital services).
-(Tex.
-Labor Code § 22.004).
+Tex.
+Lab.
+Code § 22.004.

 Discriminatory Leave Policy Regarding Foster Children

 Texas law provides that if an employer provides leave for an employee to care for or otherwise assist with the employee's sick biological or adopted child, the employer must provide leave on the same terms for any foster child who resides in the same household as the employee and is under the conservatorship of the Department of Family and Protective Services.
-(Tex.
-Labor Code § 21.0595).
+Tex.
+Lab.
+Code § 21.0595.

 Email Disclaimer